cloudflare/workers-docs/reference/runtime/apis/cache.md

 `request`: The string or [`Request`](TODO: link fetch api request reference) object used as the lookup key.
 If a string is passed, it will be interpreted as the URL for a new Request object.

-`optons`: The options object may contain one possible property:
+`options`: The options object may contain one possible property:

 * `ignoreMethod` (bool): Consider the request method to be GET, regardless of its actual value.